carlosp81/ferris-rust/README.md

 # Ferris

 Copyright (C) 2018 River Bartz, Daniel Dupriest, Brandon Goldbeck

+A game written for an Intro to Rust course at Portland State University.
 Defend programming land from space bug infestation!

 ## Installation